tokio-rs/mio/doc/getting-started.md

 An operation on a non-blocking socket can flat out fail and return an error while the socket is still in a good state.
-It may be, however, that the socket is not be ready to be operated on.
+It may be, however, that the socket is not ready to be operated on.
 If it were a blocking socket, the operation would block.
 Instead, the non-blocking socket returns immediately with Ok(None) when the socket isn't ready to be operated on.
 When the socket is in that state we must wait for the event loop to notify the handler that the socket is